wchoi11/notchmess/_posts/2019-08-11-objective-attitude.md

 has driven all the way to her house to deliver her driver's license.

 If this were me, I would feel very grateful to the stranger, but you might think Sally cannot do the same.
-Under the objective attitude Sally cannot praise anyone for her actions so Sally cannot feel grateful to this kind stranger.
+Under the objective attitude, Sally cannot praise anyone for her actions so Sally cannot feel grateful to this kind stranger.
 Sommers thinks that though Sally cannot praise the stranger Sally can still appreciate the stranger for her actions and character.
-This is the type of gratitude Sally can feel and if Sally express this well the stranger might be encouraged to do more compassionate actions in the future.
+This is the sort of gratitude Sally can feel and if Sally express this well the stranger might be encouraged to do more compassionate actions in the future.